zentity-io/zentity-io.github.io/sandbox.md

 zentity, analysis plugins, data sets, and sample entity models.
 Download it, run it, and play with zentity using real data in minutes.

+> Questions or feedback?
+[Submit an issue](https://github.com/zentity-io/zentity-sandbox/issues) on Github.

 ## <a name="get-started"></a>Get started